KhartesViewer/khartes/README.md

-**Step 3 continued**  The main problem to watch out for, as illustrated above, is "sheet skipping": because two adjacent sheets are close together, or even merge in some areas, the user has unintentionally started adding nodes onto the wrong sheet.
-As a result, the fibers on the left side of this picture are from a different sheet than the fibers on the right.
+**Step 3 continued**  The main problem to watch out for, as illustrated above, is "sheet skipping": because two adjacent sheets are close together, or even merge in some areas, the user may unintentionally start adding nodes onto the wrong sheet.
+As the result of such an error, the fibers on the left side of the image above are from a different sheet than the fibers on the right.
 This creates a visual discontinuity, which is a signal that the user needs to go back, analyze the existing nodes, and move as many as necessary